Xilinx/finn/docs/finn/command_line.rst

 .. warning::
-  If you are using a neural network with a topology that is substantially different to the FINN end-to-end examples, the simple dataflow build flow used by the compiler is likely to fail.
+  If you are using a neural network with a topology that is substantially different to the FINN end-to-end examples, the simple dataflow build mode below is likely to fail.
 For those cases, we recommend making a copy of the end-to-end Jupyter notebook as a starting point, visualizing the model at intermediate steps and adding calls to new transformations as needed.